simongog/sdsl-lite/README.md

   SDSL based data structure (see right)
   * We support features such as hugepages and tracking the memory usage of each SDSL data structure.
-  * All implemented data structures are composable.
-For example, a compressed suffix tree can be composed of a variety different, smaller succinct data structures.
-  We provide an intuitive template interface to declare the succinct data structure you want to use.
+  * Complex structures can be configured by template parameters and therefore easily be composed.
+There exists one simple method which constructs all complex structures.
   * We maintain an extensive collection of examples which help you use the different features provided by the library.
   * All data structures are tested for correctness using a unit-testing framework.
   * We provide a large collection of supporting documentation consisting of examples, cheat sheets, tutorial slides and walk-through.